A BigLaw firm with a “small-firm feel” – this Texan outfit has energy to burn…

 And finally…

-“I became enamored with Bracewell after my OCI.
+“I became enamoured with Bracewell after my OCI.
 When I returned to the firm to begin working as an associate, I felt like I was coming home to a familiar place.” – a second-year junior associate

 Bracewell LLP